 For each threshold, the driver records the signed relative error (estimate \(-\) true)/true, the absolute relative error, and the squared error for standard deviation computation.
 Correction factor tables are generated from the same output by computing CF = true/estimate averaged across all instances at each cardinality point.

 \textbf{Low-complexity simulator (LowComplexityCalibrationDriver).} This driver tests accuracy on streams with bounded cardinality and many duplicate elements, simulating real-world data where the same elements appear repeatedly.
-A fixed array of \texttt{cardinality} unique random 64-bit values is generated from a master seed.
-Each estimator instance draws from this array with replacement, biased toward lower indices via min(rand(), rand()) to produce a skewed frequency distribution resembling natural data.
+Rather than materializing a full array of \texttt{cardinality} 64-bit values (which would thrash cache at high cardinalities), two int arrays of length \(\sqrt{}\)cardinality are generated from a master seed; virtual values are composed on the fly as Cartesian products of lower and upper 32-bit halves.
+Each estimator instance draws from this virtual array with replacement, biased toward lower indices via min(rand(), rand()) to produce a skewed frequency distribution resembling natural data.

 Elements are added via \texttt{hashAndStore()} on every draw (including duplicates).
 True cardinality is tracked via a BitSet recording which unique values have been seen.
 Estimates are recorded on every add while the true cardinality is at a reporting threshold, capturing how the estimator's state evolves as duplicate values trigger tier promotions.
 Between thresholds, only \texttt{hashAndStore()} runs --- no \texttt{rawEstimates()} overhead.